OpenSilver/OpenSilver.Documentation/documentation/general/deployment.md

-# Deploying an OpenSilver Application
+# Deploying an OpenSilver Application (Web)

-This guide provides detailed instructions on how to deploy OpenSilver applications to various hosting environments.
-Since OpenSilver apps are static, they're **compatible with any file server**.
+This guide provides detailed instructions on how to deploy OpenSilver web applications to various hosting environments.
+Since OpenSilver web apps are static, they're **compatible with any file server**.
 Deployment primarily involves the `.Browser` project, which functions as a standard Blazor WebAssembly application, meaning general Blazor WebAssembly deployment instructions apply and can enhance your deployment strategy.

 ## Understanding the Deployment Process